RobiNN1/phpCacheAdmin/README.md

 Metrics are collected whenever this link is refreshed, so you can set any time in the cronjob.

+If you have authentication enabled, set `authtoken` in `config.php` and append `&token=your-secret-token` to the cronjob URL so it can collect metrics without a login session.

 ## Environment variables

 All keys from the [config](https://github.com/RobiNN1/phpCacheAdmin/blob/master/config.dist.php) file are supported ENV variables,